 Expert witnesses are critical and, in birth injury or other malpractice cases, actually required by law.
 The expert should be a doctor or nurse who has the background, the certifications, the medical credentials, and experience needed in order to give an opinion that there was a breach of the standard of care that caused the injury.
 If someone has further questions about how an expert witness plays a role in a birth injury case, they should speak to a Manchester attorney.

 Every birth injury case is unique, so it can be difficult to predict how long a particular case will go on.
 Generally, birth injury cases can last 18-24 months, from the initial filing until a settlement or jury verdict.

 Cases that are more complex or have multiple defendants may take longer.
-It is vital that plaintiffs approach their birth injury lawyer in Manchester with questions about the length or process of their case.
+It is vital that plaintiffs approach their local birth injury attorney with questions about the length or process of their case.

 Birth injuries often cause physical or emotional pain and suffering for newborns and their families.
 The ongoing medical treatment for a birth injury may also be extremely costly throughout a child’s lifetime.

 If you believe the negligence of a medical professional caused your child’s birth injury, a Manchester birth injury lawyer could help you seek compensation.
 Contact an experienced attorney to explore your legal options.